rpokrovskij/opencover4vs.ps1/README.md

 $netcoreapp = 'netcoreapp1.1'
 ```

-4. Run as PS script
+4. Run as PS script.
+You should find the report in the TestsResults\report\index.html

 There are some hidden assumptions about VS test projects